Becoming a VISTA Member

 - Pass a national service criminal history check (upon selection)

-- Able to start at your service site and participate in VISTA Virtual Orientation on July 20, 2020.
+- Able to start at your service site and participate in VISTA Virtual Orientation in July or August.

 What benefits do Corps members receive?